Leading without Authority

 The Coercive Product Manager

 A coercive product manager acts in an authoritarian way and demands immediate compliance.
 If you employ this style, then you ask people to do what you tell them.
-It’s a helpful leadership approach to get out of a crisis, such as, imminent danger of not meeting a critical release date.
+It’s a helpful leadership approach to get out of a crisis, such as, imminent danger of missing a critical release date.

 But it requires that you are able to correctly identify what has to be done.
 What’s more, it can lead to loss of motivation, responsibility, self-organisation, and ownership; making mistakes is not tolerated and learning is limited.
 As it has a negative impact on morale and work climate, you should only use it in emergencies.